Visual guide to essential ecommerce marketing terms every brand should know, featuring charts, funnels, and marketing strategy icons.

 Understanding these terms is the quiet foundation for every smart decision you’ll make in your store.
 It’s not just about sounding knowledgeable—it’s about seeing clearly, acting intentionally, and building a business that doesn’t just survive, but thrives.

-What is Ecommerce Marketing Terms?
+What Are Ecommerce Marketing Terms?

 Ecommerce marketing terms open the door to understanding how online stores actually succeed.
 They show you what draws attention, earns trust, and encourages people to make purchases.
 Think of them as a map—without it, moving through the online marketplace can feel like wandering without direction.